 Rehab exercise bikes - If you have joint or circulatory problems, these cycles are a great way to put both the lower and upper parts of the body in motion for an effective low impact workout.

 Trainers or Rollers are bike stands that allow the rider to convert their road bike to a stationary bike, usually by taking off the front wheel and bolting it to a post, and setting the back wheel on a roller.
+From lower end like Schwinn to high end like CycleOps, there are plenty of choices.

 So finding the best exercise bike starts with deciding which type would suit your needs, then researching all of the available models within the category.